 Even in the absence of these situations, an intervention can be successful especially if the family is close to the addicted teen daily so that every little situation is known.
 An addicted person’s life is a major roller coaster and the only way an addict can deny their problem is to successfully hide these problems from those who love him.

 A major consideration should be when the young adult is sober.
-In the case of cocaine, methamphetamine etc. this should be in the morning after the addict has slept.
-In the case of heroin or methadone or opiate type drugs, it will be when they are withdrawing and not high.
-In either case attempting an intervention while a person is extremely high will usually not be productive because the addict can not see many of their problems and their attention will fixed elsewhere.
+In the case of cocaine, methamphetamine, etc. this should be in the morning after the addict has slept.
+In the case of heroin or methadone or opiate-type drugs, it will be when they are withdrawing and not high.
+In either case, attempting an intervention while a person is extremely high will usually not be productive because the addict can not see many of their problems and their attention will be fixed elsewhere.

-The tone should be concern.
+The tone should be a concern.
 The intention should be clear.
 It should be unwavering.

 “We love you, we’ve always loved you, we’ll never stop loving you but we’re not willing to watch you kill yourself with drugs”.

-Without any anger or fear, the addicted teenager should “get” from every one present that the situation is known and that he/she needs treatment.
-Don’t allow stories of family problems and life’s troubles sway the attention off the point that the addict has a problem and needs to seek help fixing it.
+Without any anger or fear, the addicted teenager should “get” from everyone present that the situation is known and that he/she needs treatment.
+Don’t allow stories of family problems and life’s troubles to sway the attention away from the point that the addict has a problem and needs to seek help fixing it.
 This is where the family’s preparation pays off.

 Call us today and we can help you with the steps to intervention that works.
-The main goal with any intervention is for the addicted person to get treatmenrt for their addictions.
-Call us today and we can get you started on the right past to help your child overcme addiction today.
-1-800-513-5423
+The main goal of any intervention is for the addicted person to get treatment for their addictions.
+Call us today and we can get you started on the right past to help your child overcome addiction today.

 If you need help for an adult in your life Addiction No More is a locator service for treatment programs for adults.